Our Upcoming Events

 Bicycle Rack Process & Requirements

-- Once a request is received, City staff inspects the proposed location, evaluating the site based on the placement standards on page 6 of the Oakland Bicycle Parking Rack Guidelines.
+- Once a request is received, City staff inspects the proposed location, evaluating the site based on the placement guidelines on page 6 of the Oakland Bicycle Parking Rack Guidelines.
 These guidelines include leaving adequate clearance for pedestrian right-of-way, distance from fire hydrants, etc.

 Bicycle Parking Ordinance